EduardsDEV/JSON-Request-System/README.md

 Run the program and make a request "http://localhost:8080/api/request" and the User appears in JSON format with firstname, lastname, username printed.

-For more details see classes in com.example.demo and follow the javadoc comments provided.
+For more details see classes in com.example.demo and follow the javadocs provided.